ga4gh/data-security/AAI/AAIConnectProfile.md

 The exchange flow does not ever distribute the initial *Passport-Scoped OAuth Access Token* beyond the client application.
-A token exchange operation is executed by the client, in exchange for a *Passport Access Token* (need precise name), a *Work Order Token* (same) - or any other token that may be used downstream to access resources.
-In this example flow, the *Passport Access Token* is used as a bearer token - though noting that the potential large size and overly generous scope of these tokens may limit the general availability of this technique.
+A token exchange operation is executed by the client, in exchange for a *Passport Token*, a *Work Order Token* (same) - or any other token that may be used downstream to access resources.
+In this example flow, the *Passport Token* is included as authorisation in the POST to a DRS server.

 {% plantuml %}